Could you be making mistakes while networking and not even know it? Do you know you’re making networking mistakes but have no idea how to fix them?

 The Problem: Dismissing people because they don’t seem important can make you lose out on opportunities.
 Just because you’re judged by your cover doesn’t mean you should do the same.

 Ever head of gate keepers?
-If a receptionist or personal assistant doesn’t want you to see or meet their boss, there’s little you can do about it if you don’t know the boss personally.
+If a receptionist or personal assistant doesn’t want you to see or meet their boss, there’s little you can do about it if you don’t know the boss personally or have their number.

 It’s easier to get to high profile people through the people around them; friends, assistants, staff.